witchfindertr/Simple-Logger/README.md

 * Utilize the inbuilt emailing function to email yourself the recorded keystrokes once a day.

 ## How do I use the inbuilt email function?
-* Allow your email account to access "less secure apps" in other words allow it to send emails from an SMTP library - https://www.google.com/settings/security/lesssecureapps
+* Allow your email account to access "less secure apps" in other words allow it to send emails using an SMTP library - https://www.google.com/settings/security/lesssecureapps
 * Open Email.cs and put in your email login and password
 * Recompile the project